steven-le-thien/INC/README.md

 5. `-r` accepts either `0` or `1`.
 If this flag is set to `0` (default), the constraint trees will be constructed and the code will look for `<output_prefix>ctree<number>.tree` in the current directory and parse them as constraint trees.
 If this flag is set to `1`, the method specified in `-c` (or the default method) is used to compute the constraint trees. __Default__: `1`.
 6. `-d` accepts either `logDet` or `K2P` or `JC` or `P`, which are the different distance models.
 This field must be set.
 7. `-n` accepts a positive number that approximates the constraint tree size.
 This field must be set.
 Recommended values is `min(number_of_sequences / 4, 1000)`.
-9. `-i` accepts either `fasttree` or `raxml` or `nj` or `fastme`, which specifies the method used to construct the initial tree to PASTA decomposition if one does not exist in the working directory.
+8. `-i` accepts either `fasttree` or `raxml` or `nj` or `fastme`, which specifies the method used to construct the initial tree to PASTA decomposition if one does not exist in the working directory.
-8. `-q` accepts either `fpm` or `subtree` or `raxml` or `ml`. `fpm` specifies that Four Point Method on the input distance matrix is used to compute quartet trees. `raxml` specifies that RAxML is evoked on 4 sequences to compute the quartet tree. `ml` specifies that RAxML is evoked on 4 sequences to compute the quartet tree, then change the weighting of the quartet trees to `likelihood_of_best_tree / likelihood_of_second_best_tree`.
+9. `-q` accepts either `fpm` or `subtree` or `raxml` or `ml`. `fpm` specifies that Four Point Method on the input distance matrix is used to compute quartet trees. `raxml` specifies that RAxML is evoked on 4 sequences to compute the quartet tree. `ml` specifies that RAxML is evoked on 4 sequences to compute the quartet tree, then change the weighting of the quartet trees to `likelihood_of_best_tree / likelihood_of_second_best_tree`.
 When `subtree` is used, a 'guide tree' must be specified with `-g`.
 The code then uses the induced quartet on the guide tree to compute the constraint trees.
 Weighting still uses the distance matrix. __Default__: `fpm`
+10. `-p` temporary path, currently required in order to not overwrite anything __Default__ : `NULL`
-9. Voting protocol.
+11. Voting protocol.
 Work is being done to have a flag for voting protocol.
 For the time being, go to line 287 of `traversal.c`.
 There should be a single number on that line.
 Use `0` if you want `0-1` voting.
 Use `1` if you want to weight the vote by `1/diam`.
 Use `2` if you want to weight the vote by `1/diam^2`. __Default__: `2`.
 There are also options to use another voting round, just uncomment the next function call and change the voting scheme accordingly.

 ## INC_ML outputs
 1. The final tree, as specified in `-o`.